• Skip to main content

 Protein is broken down into amino acids, which are building blocks after digestion in the body.
 Proteins and amino acids are used for almost every metabolic process in the body.
 However, the types of amino acids contained in different proteins can vary greatly.

 Animal proteins tend to contain a good balance of all the amino acids we need, while some plant proteins are poor due to certain amino acids.
 Plant proteins, in particular, are generally low in methionine, tryptophan, lichin and isoleucine.
 Continue reading to get more info on Animal Protein vs Plant Protein.
+Learn as well about how some diet can have bad effect your body or not on Carnivore diet for sibo.

 Animal Protein vs Plant Protein